ECCC-ASTD-MRD/MIDAS-src/README.md

 ## Procedure to follow when creating a new version

+** First, avoid to create a SSM domain on the last business day of a week (for example, a Friday).
+Although we took many precautions, we are creating files under `/fs/ssm/eccc/mrd/rpn/anl/midas` a directory directly used by the CMC Operations.
+We do not want to interrupt the operational system by doing a mistake in R&D! **

 Once a release is decided to be published, identify the version name by following the [semantic versioning](http://semver.org/spec/v2.0.0.html).
 The tag name